 Ultra low-sulfur diesel (DUBA) has only 15 ppm of sulfur.
 It has 5% biodiesel so it has more lubricity.
 We all know that is a good thing.
 It was introduced to 50% of the Pemex stations in central Mexico (Mexico City, Morelos, Puebla, Mexico and others).
 It is being slowly introduced to a few stations in the rest of the country.
 Look for the sign, "bajo azufre" below the word "Diesel" on the gas station signage.

-But I have to be honest with you - don't count on finding ultra low-sulfur diesel in Mexico.
-If you are afraid of putting plain low sulfur diesel in your tank, then don't drive to Mexico with your diesel vehicle.
+But I have to be honest with you - I cannot guarantee you will find ultra low-sulfur diesel in Mexico.
+Yes, you'll find it sporadically now, but If you are afraid of putting plain low sulfur diesel in your tank, then don't drive to Mexico with your diesel vehicle.